Pope Pius XII and the raid on the Roman ghetto: Actions of the German diplomatic corps

-In addition to the opposition from von Weizsäcker and von Kessel, the deportations were opposed by General Reiner Stahel, the commandant of Rome, Field Marshal General Albert Kesselring and Eitel Friedrich Möllhausen, German chargé d'affaires to Italy.
-Kappler suggested to the foreign ministry on October 6 that the Jews would be "better used as laborers in Italy" and Möllhausen communicated similar sentiments to Stahel.
+In addition to the opposition from Weizsäcker and von Kessel, the deportations were opposed by General Reiner Stahel, the commandant of Rome, Field Marshal General Albert Kesselring and Eitel Friedrich Möllhausen, German chargé d'affaires to Italy.
+Kappler suggested to the foreign ministry on October 6 that the Jews would be "better used as laborers in Italy," and Möllhausen communicated similar sentiments to Stahel.
 A second telegram the next day from Möllhausen to Berlin said that the field marshal had asked Kappler to postpone the roundup.
 Knowing that the German officials in Rome were unanimously opposed to the roundup, Adolf Eichmann sent Theodore Dannecker, the SS captain responsible for the deportations of the Parisian Jews, to Rome.
 Having a very limited force compared to the 8,000 Roman Jews, Dannecker pressed Kappler to provide him with additional forces and a list of addresses; both Kappler and Stahel complied.

 The razzia

-Roundup commences
+Roundup, deportation and murder

-The roundup began on October 16.
+The arrests began on October 16.
 The Germans surrounded the Roman Ghetto on Shabbat and went door-to-door in the early morning, waking up the sleeping Jews on their list of addresses.
 They were given 20 minutes to assemble their possessions and assemble outside in the rain.
-1,000 Jews—900 of whom were women and children—were taken to the Military College of Rome, only about one mile (1,6 km) from St Peter's Basilica.
+1,000 Jews - 900 of whom were women and children, thereby eliminating any hope that the deportation might be to a labor rather than extermination camp - were taken to the Military College of Rome, only about one mile (1,6 km) from St Peter's Basilica.
+Gilbert wrote that the total Jewish population of Rome at that point was 6,730.

-Gilbert wrote that the Germans "combed the houses and streets of Rome in search of Jews who, regardless of age, sex or health were taken to the Collegio Militare.
-A few days earlier, Pope Pius XII had personally ordered the Vatican clergy to open the sanctuaries of the Vatican City to all "non-Aryans" in need of refuge.
-By morning of October 16, a total of 477 Jews had been given shelter in the Vatican and its enclaves, while another 4,238 had been given sanctuary in the many monasteries and convents of in Rome.
-Only 1,015 of Rome's 6,730 Jews were seized that morning."
-Owen Chadwick estimates the number of deportees to Auschwitz at 1,007 and the number of survivors at 15.
+On October 18, the Jews in the Collegio Militare were forced into the unventilated cattle cars that were to transport them to Auschwitz.
+Owen Chadwick estimated the number of the deportees to Auschwitz at 1,007 and the number of survivors at 15.

+Also on October 18, D'Arcy Osborne, the British ambassador to the Vatican, met with Pius.
+Osborne described Pius as "well and in good spirits" that day.
+Osborne reported, too, that Pius told him that "he had no grounds for complaint against General von Stahel and the German police who had hitherto respected neutrality."